onslaught7/market-pulse-engine/README.md

 **Why Qdrant instead of Pinecone?**
 We need **Metadata Filtering** ("Show me only Indian stocks") to prevent the AI from hallucinating across markets.
 Qdrant's payload filtering is blazing fast and runs locally in Docker, allowing for a fully self-hosted stack.

+**Why instrument with OpenTelemetry instead of vendor-specific SDKs?**
+Vendor lock-in is a liability.
+By using the W3C OpenTelemetry standard, the engine can export traces to Jaeger locally, but can instantly be repointed to Datadog or New Relic in an enterprise environment without rewriting a single line of Python or Go.

 ---

 ## 📜 License